moamenaahmed/ERP_Cost-Management_API/README.md

 # ERP Cost Management API

 ## Overview
-This project is an ASP.NET Core Web API implementing a Cost Management module for an Enterprise Resource Planning (ERP) course assignment.
+This project is an ASP.NET Core Web API implementing a Cost Management module.
 It focuses on managing invoices and payments using in-memory data storage, designed for simplicity and beginner-friendly learning.

 ## Features
 - **Payment Logging**: Log payments for invoices with details like amount and payment method.